Importance of Organized Laydown Yards Safety Talk

 Make sure there are walking paths for all workers to access the areas and materials needed.

-Use caution tape and barriers to keep people and visitors out of hazardous areas and where the heavy equipment may be traveling.
+Use caution tape and barriers to keep people and visitors out of hazardous areas and where the heavy equipment may be moving.

-Discard any items that are unrepairable or simply trash to avoid clutter.
+Discard any trash or items that are unrepairable to avoid clutter.

 Put things where they go as soon as you are done with them–don’t wait until the end of the day.